selfxyz/self-residency/blog/builder-spotlights/README.md

 - What’s next
 - Get involved (links, help wanted)

-## Optional Questions from the product Design Lab
+## Optional Questions from the Product Design Lab

 - What are you working on right now that excites you most?
 - How does zero-knowledge technology or cryptography fit into that?